epfl-ada/ada-2020-project-milestone-p3-p3_a-dope-acronym/README.md

 ### Week 2 (07.12 - 13.12)

-The second part will focus on data analysis visualization.
+The second part will focus on data analysis and visualization.
 This is where we will observe trends and patterns using the prepared data.
 Our goal by the end of this week is to have a first draft of the final creative extension.

 ### Week 3 (14.12 - deadline)